nicolesavva/nicolesavva/README.md

 ## 🚀 About Me

-- 🎓 MSc in Data Science & BSc in Mathematics
+- 🎓 MSc in Data Science | BSc in Mathematics — combining strong analytical foundations with applied machine learning
-- 📌 Interested in machine learning, NLP, and business intelligence
+- 📌 Practical experience in supervised learning, time series forecasting, and anomaly detection using Python and SQL
-- 🧠 Passionate about data storytelling and ethical AI
+- 📊 Experience building interpretable models, automating workflows, and extracting insights from structured and unstructured data
-- 🌱 Currently exploring: Deep Learning, Time Series Forecasting
+- 🧪 Exposure to NLP (BERT, LSTM), classification models, and BI tools across academic and consulting environments
-- ✨ Always eager to collaborate on meaningful projects
+- 📈 Currently strengthening expertise in deep learning, forecasting pipelines, and production-level data workflows

 ---